 Thankfully, there’s a cutting-edge software tool on the market that was designed specifically to help online brands and retailers tackle product catalog management effectively and efficiently—PIM.

 PIM, or product information management, platforms were created specifically to streamline the process of uploading, standardizing, publishing, and continuously optimizing product information on every sales channel.
 PIM is fast become a necessary element of the tech stack for growing retailers with lots of SKUs who sell on different channels and work with outside suppliers.

 In fact, insiders at various comparison shopping engines and marketplaces have revealed that it’s only a matter of time before they begin to require that all product data be sent to their platforms via a certified data partner such as a PIM platform.

 If your product data is drowning you rather than driving growth and revenue—it’s high time you took a look at PIM to manage your product catalog.

-To centralize, optimize, distribute, and analyze (a new feature even in the cutting-edge world of PIM) your product information, get started with Plytix!
-Our team is dedicated to providing friendly support and increasingly robust tools that ensure you’ll always have the rich, engaging, and consistent product information your consumers have come to count on.
+To centralize, optimize, distribute your product information, get started with Plytix!
+Our team is dedicated to providing friendly support and increasingly robust tools (now adding product analytics) that'll ensure you’ll always have the rich, engaging, and consistent information your consumers have come to count on.